 After the 24-hour period expires, it’s time to check your pH levels to determine if you have achieved the ideal range.

 You may find that it’s still low.
 Don’t panic.
-Add more borax equal to or a little less than previous measurements depending on the new pH level.
+Add more borax equal to or slightly less than previous measurements depending on the new pH level.

-Also, as a safety precaution, always put on gloves when handling borax.
+Also, as a safety precaution, always wear gloves when handling borax.

 Benefits of Borax in a Pool